ur64n/SQL-Queries-in-database/README.md

 **INSTRUCTION**

 1. Copy file w3schools to your SQL enveironment.
-2. Lets run queries from queries file from repositroy.
+2. Lets run queries from queries file which containing descriptions.
+Find in repositroy.
-3. Description with explaint of queries you can find here -> 'dodac link'